tbui00/tbui00.github.io/essays/design_patterns.md

 newcomers gain the knowledge and experience that skillful people have.
 In a more technical sense, we can take a look at the quote by
 Christoper Alexander which states that a design pattern..

-> Describes a problem that occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.
+> *Describes a problem that occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.

--Christoper Alexander, 1977.
+   -*Christoper Alexander, 1977.

 ## Understanding Design Patterns with Real World Examples
 To try and understand this in other words, design patterns allow us to understand a commonly occurring problem with a reusable solution.